Disney allows guests to bring their dogs to four of it’s resorts.

 Disney says that pets are not allowed on the furniture in public areas.

 Disney is requiring that dogs not be left any longer than 7 hours in their rooms unattended.
 This will mean that you’ll have to split up your park days and come back to your room to attend to your pet.
-Another option is to leave the dog in doggie day care at Best Friends Pet Care, which is on property and available for a fee.
+Another option is to leave the dog in doggie day care at Best Friends Pet Hotel, which is on property and available for a fee.
+See more about this below.

 Only licensed service animals will be allowed in restaurants and any food & beverage locations, pool areas, fitness centers, and any other public guest areas.
 Your pet will pretty much be restricted to the room and the permitted walking areas.

-Pets are permitted on some Disney transportation including Minnie Vans and Magical Express, but must be in a pet carrier.
+Pets are permitted on Minnie Vans, but must be in a pet carrier.
 Pets are not allowed on the other public transportation like boats and monorail.
 Naturally service animals are permitted on all transportation.

 Only licensed service animals can be in the Disney parks or Disney Springs.